Harvey Jacobson

 Harvey Jacobson (born 28 June 1956 in the City of Salford) is a businessman and entrepreneur based in the North West of England.
-He is the executive chairman of the Jacobson Group, an independent supplier of footwear in the UK.
-Jacobson Group owns more than 75 shoe and clothing brands including Gola, Lotus, Ravel, Dunlop, Lonsdale and Frank Wright.
+He is the executive chairman of the Jacobson Group, an independent supplier of footwear in the UK, which owns brands including Gola, Lotus, Ravel, Dunlop, Lonsdale, and Frank Wright.
 In addition to the Jacobson Group, Jacobson also holds a range of personal business interests, from property development to international trade distribution.